rism-digital/rism-online-docs/docs/api/api.md

 > Since all the data you would retrieve from scraping the HTML is available in the
 > JSON-LD response, it is highly recommended that you use the API.
 If there is something
 > that you are not finding in the API, [please let us know](https://github.com/rism-digital/rism-online-issues/issues/).

+## Search and Resource APIs

+There are two sections of the RISM Online API.
+The [Search API](search-api.md) provides a method of interacting with the RISM Online search system.
+With this API users can apply queries and filters to retrieve lists of results for all records accessible in RISM Online.
+Results in the Search API are returned in JSON-LD, so they may be parsed and manipulated as needed.

+The second section, the [Resource API](resource-api.md) provides users with the ability to retrieve JSON-LD representations of records in RISM Online.
+With these representations users may extract any and all data from RISM records that they may be interested in.

+It may be useful to note that the [RISM Online web interface](https://rism.online) uses the same public APIs described here.
+Any data you see in the web interface can be found using the public APIs.
+Almost all URLs in the public interface also have a machine-readable counterpart, allowing users to experiment with their searches in the user interface, and then move their experiments into code later on.
+Notably, this includes the incipit search.

+## Multi-Lingual Support

+To help ensure a consistent set of terminology across all languages for RISM resources, the API delivers all content with JSON-LD Language Maps.
+This provides API users with a mechanism for showing human-readable labels for RISM data in their own systems, using terminology consistent with RISM itself.
+This is covered in the [languages documentation](languages.md).